-ATOM has created two downloadable PDF resource guides – one for primary schools and one for secondary schools – to assist teachers in supporting their students to work collaboratively to produce their school newspaper for entry into Front Page 2019.
+ATOM created two downloadable PDF resource guides – one for primary schools and one for secondary schools – to assist teachers in supporting their students to work collaboratively to produce their school newspaper for entry into Front Page 2019.
 These will be updated for 2020 soon, but 99% of the content is still applicable this year.

 These resource guides are intended to assist teachers to support their students to work collaboratively to produce a newspaper for Front Page.
 Activities in the guide are linked to studying the way news is created and presented by Nine platforms.
 The structure and content of newspapers and the importance of journalism to communities is a feature.
 Specifically, these guides are written to develop students’ knowledge and skills to assist them in producing their own newspaper.
 They may assist students to:

 - Demonstrate some understanding of the historical context of newspapers in Australia;

 - Develop an awareness of key Nine news conventions and newsmakers that have a significant impact on Australian audiences and culture;

 - Develop an appreciation of Australian stories created by Nine journalism;

 - Read newspapers as historic and cultural documents;

 - Think critically about the construction of news and journalism;

 - Collaborate with others to create a school newspaper; and

 - Demonstrate insight into the place of Nine news platforms in Australian culture.